-If a student requests a leave of absence within the first three (3) weeks of the course start date, their courses will be withdrawn from their Phillips record and they will receive 100% tuition refund (fees are non-refundable).
-If a leave is requested during the fourth week of the course, the student will be withdrawn from all courses in which they are currently enrolled.
-A grade of "W" will appear on the transcript for all courses in which a grade has not been earned.
-The student will receive a 50% tuition refund during the fourth (4th) week of the course (fees are non-refundable).
-Beginning the fifth (5th) week of the course, the student is responsible for all tuition and fees that have accrued that semester.
+If a student requests a leave within the first three (3) weeks of the academic semester, their courses will be withdrawn from their Phillips record, and they will receive 100% tuition refund (fees are non-refundable).
+If a leave is requested after the third (3rd) week of the academic semester, the student will be withdrawn from all courses in which they are currently enrolled, and a grade of "W" will appear on the transcript for all courses in which a grade has not been earned.
+The student will receive a 50% tuition refund during the fourth (4th) week of the academic semester (fees are non-refundable).
+Beginning the fifth (5th) week of the academic semester, the student is responsible for all tuition and fees that have accrued that semester.
 Financial Aid recipients should see section 15.1 for refund policy.

 A Leave of Absence cannot be granted retroactively.
 Federal financial aid regulations regarding a student's separation from school demand strict observance of this rule.
+Financial Aid grace periods begin during leaves and may result in loan repayments coming due.